 What is myofunctional therapy?

-Myofunctional therapy is a series of simple, quick exercises that strengthen the tongue.
+Myofunctional therapy is a series of simple, quick exercises that strengthen the tongue and facial muscles to correct improper muscle function.
 The focus of the therapy exercises is on optimizing the tongue’s resting position, chewing and swallowing, and continuing emphasis on strengthening.
-It is typically required before and after surgery.

 Symptoms of a myofunctional disorder include having trouble with: